-Ditch owners’ attorneys
+- Ditch owners’ attorneys

-State and federal agencies
+- State and federal agencies

-Drainage Management CoordinatorAs noted above, Blue Earth County employs a full-time ditch manager who is responsible for much of the day-to-day tasks associated with managing the County’s ditch system.
-The ditch manager is part of the Taxpayer Services Department as he works closely with many of the other offices in the department to complete his work.
+Drainage Management CoordinatorAs noted above, Blue Earth County employs full-time staff who is responsible for much of the day-to-day tasks associated with managing the County’s ditch system.
+The Drainage Management Coordinator and Drainage Management Specialist are part of the Property and Environmental Resources Department as they work closely with many of the other offices in the department to complete their work.

 Annual activities related to the county’s ditches include:

-Inspections of ditch systems
+- Inspections of ditch systems

-Repair and improvement projects
+- Repair and improvement projects